logo

 2. When your cat is purring and producing sorrowful sounds.

 Cats can also be dramatic and will try to express their sentiments to you in that manner.
-If they seem to be making sounds that may seem like they're crying or wailing, then there is something that they are trying to tell you.
+If they seem to be making sounds that resemble crying or wailing, then there is something they are trying to communicate to you.

-Fret not, however, because their meowing may only be a signal that they want you to spend time with them.
+Fret not, however, because their meowing may only signal that they want you to spend time with them.
 After all, they crave your time and presence, too!

-If the meowing gets excessive, be sure to check with your veterinarian in case something really is wrong.
+If the meowing becomes excessive, be sure to check with your veterinarian in case something is genuinely wrong.

 2. When your cat is purring and producing sorrowful sounds.